-(Last Updated on : 04/10/2019)
+(Last Updated on : 22/11/2019)

-Champhai is a bustling commercial town at the Indo-Myanmar border, in the beautiful state of Mizoram, 192 km from the capital Aizawl.
+.
+It covers an area of 3,198 sq km and has a population of 101,400.
+It is said that the history of Mizo starts from Champhai and ends in Champhai.
+It is a fast developing city on the Indo-Myanmar border.
+The famous Rohdil Lake is only 22 km away from the town of Champhai.
 Champhai offers a wonderful view of the Myanmar hills.
 A storehouse of ancient relics, monuments and memorials connected with legends and folklores, Champhai has a background of rich heritage.
-The small hamlets around the town are dotted with monuments and monoliths that depict success in war, valorous hunting
+The hamlets around the town are surrounded by monuments and monoliths that depict success in war, valorous hunting

-Tiau Lui (River)
+Tiau Lui River:

 The legendary river Tiau is the boundary between India and Myanmar.
 It has been the main place for border crossing from both sides.
 It has now developed into a commercial centre, where all kinds of imported goods are available.

-Rih Dil (Lake)
+Rih Dil Lake:

 figures, believed to be guardians of the dead.
 Beside this structure are smaller stone creations with pictures of animals engraved.